Obama defends surveillance effort as 'trade-off' for security

 Some of the companies named by the Post - Google, Apple, Yahoo and Facebook - denied that the government was able to tap directly into their central servers, as the newspaper reported.

-Facebook CEO Mark Zuckerberg posted a statement saying: “We have never received a blanket request or court order from any government agency asking for information or metadata in bulk, like the one Verizon reportedly received.
+Facebook Chief Executive Officer Mark Zuckerberg posted a statement saying: “We have never received a blanket request or court order from any government agency asking for information or metadata in bulk, like the one Verizon reportedly received.
 And if we did, we would fight it aggressively.”

 The statements from the technology companies seemed to suggest the government had gone to the secret Foreign Intelligence Surveillance Court to obtain orders to force cooperation from some or all of the internet companies.